 Work-study is awarded to new students based on demonstrated financial need, and to continuing students based on their use of work-study during the prior year as well as continued demonstrated financial need.
 Students who do not work and earn at least $1,000 of their award will not be offered the award in the following year.

-What does work-study mean as a part of my aid offer?
+What does work-study mean as part of my aid package?

-It is just like getting any job, except that your employer is getting reimbursed for a part of your salary.
+It's just like getting any job, except that your employer is reimbursed for a part of your earnings.

 The work-study award does not pay directly to your student account.
-You get paid through the employee payroll process as you work and earn throughout the year, which means you will not have any work-study funds available to pay bills until after you have worked and received a pay check.
+You get paid through the employee payroll process as you work and earn throughout the year, which means you will not have any work-study funds available to you until after you have received a pay check.
 You may then use your earnings to pay for part of your MSU bill or for other school-related expenses.

-Once you have a job and begin working, you will receive a paycheck every second week.
-Your earnings are NOT applied to your bill as a credit.
-If you are using your earnings to pay MSU expenses, you must make payments to the Cashier's Office.
+Once you have a job and begin working, you will receive a pay check every second week.
+Your earnings are not automatically applied to your bill as a credit.
+If you wish to use your earnings to pay for MSU expenses, you must make payments to the Cashier's Office.

-You can still work if you wish to do so.
-Work-study is intended to make it easier for students to find a job by providing an incentive to employers, but it is NOT a requirement for students who wish to seek employment on- or off-campus.
+You can still work!
+Work-study is intended to make it easier for students to find a job by providing an incentive to employers, but it is not a requirement for students who wish to seek employment on- or off-campus.

-If your aid package includes work-study you may wish to apply for a paid position as a reading or math tutor in one of the elementary schools in the MSU community.
-The America Reads or America Counts Challenges are federally funded programs which allow college students to earn their work-study by assisting children who need help mastering the fundamentals of reading or math.
+If your aid package includes work-study, you may wish to apply for a paid position as a reading or math tutor at one of the elementary schools in the MSU community.
+The America Reads and America Counts Challenges are federally-funded programs which allow college students to earn their work-study by assisting children who need help mastering the fundamentals of reading or math.
 Interested work-study students from all majors are encouraged to apply via email to firstname.lastname@example.org.

-In order for your employer to be reimbursed with work-study funds, you must both complete the Off-Campus Employment Notification Form (PDF) and return it to the Office of Financial Aid.
-Please note that only certain non-profit employers are eligible for work-study.
+In order for your employer to be reimbursed with work-study funds, both you and your employer must fill out the Off-Campus Employment Notification Form (PDF) and return it to the Office of Financial Aid.
+Please note that only certain non-profit employers are eligible for work-study reimbursement.